Same-sex civil partnerships & marriages (SSM) in Scotland

 - The Rev James Gracie of the Free Church of Scotland Continuing in Edinburgh was protesting the bill.
 He said:

 "Scotland is rejecting God today.
-God has told us in his Word that marriage is [to be only] between a man and a woman."
+God has told us in his Word that marriage is [to be restricted to the union] between a man and a woman."